north cascades & Mount Baker-Snoqualmie national forest

 Boulder River Trail

 A local favorite, the Boulder River Trail traverses one of the most scenic river canyons in Washington.
-It is obvious that the boulder river has long since carved this canyon for many years.
-Steep and lush, the canyon walls support a variety of plants, including giant trees, moss, ferns, and bush.
+It is obvious that the Boulder River has been carving this canyon for many years.
+Steep and lush, the canyon walls support a variety of plants, including giant trees, moss, ferns, and shrubs.

-Feature Show Falls and a number of waterfalls fall from the canyon heights but equally impressive are the huge spruces and firs here.
+Feature Show Falls and a number of other waterfalls cascade from the canyon heights, but equally impressive are the huge spruces and firs here.
 These patriarchs have survived due to the enclosed and protected nature of this canyon.
 Some of the trees here are about 10 feet in diameter and draped in moss.
 And speaking of moss, a few stretches of the trail contain groves of bigleaf maple that are simply covered in green.
-The hike ends about 4-5 miles down the canyon, making this an ideal day hike, particularly on a rainy over overcast day.
+The hike ends about 4-5 miles down the canyon, making this an ideal day hike, particularly on a rainy or overcast day.

 _DSC6556.jpeg